staabm/staabm.github.io/_posts/2022-07-23-phpstan-dba-inference-placeholder.md

 }
 ```

-This even works for conditional queries, as long as the queries can be figured out at analysis time:
+This even works for conditional queries, as long as the query strings can be figured out at analysis time:

 ```php
 use Doctrine\DBAL\Connection;